salwandhruvdev/terminal_customization/README.md

 - Oh-My-Zsh
 - i-term2

 Today(09-02-2017), I was able to try out Configuration from the link above and it turned out AWESOME!
-Next step is to put up a script.
+Next step is to put up a script(COMING SOON).

 This is how my terminal looks like now: